<>

 The Byzantines(emperor: Michael VIII Palaiologos) The Enemies

-Commander: General Alexius Strategopoulos Emperor Baldwin II of Constantinople
+Commander: General Alexios Strategopoulos Emperor Baldwin II of Constantinople

 Forces: 800 Unknown